The Soul That Cried

 to that familiar place she’s been before.

-But this time there’s something new;
+But this time she is ready.

-a light starts to shine right through.
+starts slowly, to shine right through.

 Her Soul, she calls from far and wide,